-We use the ranking models from §\ref{sec:subtask:1}.
-We slightly adapted the AFC-based ranking to use the sum of the predicted probabilities for the labels \textsc{Supported} and \textsc{Refuted}.
+We report the passage-level mean average precision (MAP) as our main metric.
+We further report P@$1$ because one detectable fallacy is the minimum requirement to reject a claim.
+To measure how many distinct reasoning gaps can be detected, we report the fallacy-level recall of the top ten ranked passages (Fall-R@$10$).
+This penalizes models that only detect passages linked to the same publication context $s_i$ and, hence, can only detect the same subset of fallacies.
+We only evaluate this subtask on the \emph{open} subset, as most annotated passages are linked with reasoning gaps as per the dataset construction.
+Here, we slightly adapted the AFC-based ranking to use the sum of the predicted probabilities for the labels \textsc{Supported} and \textsc{Refuted}.
 We further assume oracle outputs from the previous subtask and prepended a randomly sampled gold $S_j^0$ to the claim in all baselines.
 These design choices follow our experiments on the validation split (cf. §\ref{appendix:subtask2}).